taniaferdousey24promy/pti-foodDelivery/README.md

 1. **Responsive Design:**
    - The website is designed to be responsive and user-friendly on various devices, including mobile phones, tablets, and desktop screens.
 2. **Bootstrap 5 Styling:**
    - Dynamically populates content with up-to-date information from JSON data.
-Enhanced styling using both external and inline Vanilla CSS.
+Enhanced styling using both external and inline Vanilla CSS
 3. **JSON Data Fetching:**
    - The website fetches JSON data stored in the project's public folder to dynamically populate content, providing up-to-date information about available food items.
 4. **React Icons:**